Do you want to help your child get into medical or dental school?

 It can be hard to know who to turn to for advice when it comes to university admissions, especially as the process is so complex.

-In this article, we offer an overview of the application processes, so you can learn what is required and assist as much as possible.
+In this article, we offer an overview of the application processes, so you can learn what's required and assist as much as possible.

 Medicine and dentistry are highly competitive courses.
-Here’s the 2020 statistics:
+Here are the 2020 statistics: